Compare any two graphics cards:

 Pixel Rate

-The Radeon R9 M295X is a lot (about 150%) better at AA than the GeForce 9800 GT 512MB, and also will be able to handle higher resolutions without losing too much performance. (explain)
+The Radeon R9 M295X should be a lot (about 150%) better at full screen anti-aliasing than the GeForce 9800 GT 512MB, and also capable of handling higher resolutions without losing too much performance. (explain)

 Radeon R9 M295X 24000 Mpixels/sec